Victim in I-65 fatality remains unidentified

-A pedestrian who was killed Saturday on Interstate 65 has not been identified by police.
+A pedestrian who was killed Saturday on Interstate 65 has not been identified.

-The man entered the southbound lane of I-65 near the 23-mile marker around 7 p.m.
+The man entered the southbound lane of I-65 near the 23-mile marker about 7 p.m.
 Saturday and was fatally struck by a 2020 Kia driven by Brandi Willis, 22, of Champaign, Ill.

-Online Kentucky Court of Justice records show that Willis was cited for no operator’s license, failure to produce insurance card, unauthorized use of a motor vehicle and possession of an open alcoholic beverage container.
+Kentucky Court of Justice records show Willis was cited for no operator’s license, failure to produce insurance card, unauthorized use of a motor vehicle and possession of an open alcoholic beverage container.

 Post a comment as